arahayrabedian/xqz.es/README.md

 # Footnotes
-[1] - Slack sends this key with every API request they make in order for us to be able to verify that Slack is the sender of the request.
-Otherwise Anybody could make API calls to your API and trigger commands on behalf of other teams.
-Dangerous.

-[2] - You may enter dummy data for development purposes, however, the Contact Us page will fail to render a Captcha and will not be submittable.
+[1] - You may enter dummy data for development purposes, however, the Contact Us page will fail to render a Captcha and will not be submittable.